aiidateam/aiida-core/docs/source/developer_guide/devel_tutorial/code_plugin.rst

   def _prepare_for_submission(self,tempfolder,inputdict):

-This function is called by the daemon when is trying to create a new calculation.
+This function is called by the daemon when it is trying to create a new calculation.

 There are two arguments: